kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 1. Disable **Win and Out**.
 1. Click 'Commit' to save changes.

-#### F) Flying Sprints
+#### F) Flying / Standing Sprints

 These are timed using the dedicated SprintTimer application, rather than CrossMgr.
-See SprintTimer's Quick-Start guide for how to set up and time a flying sprint event.
+See SprintTimer's Quick-Start guide for how to set up and time a sprint event.

 ### Set the course GPX